omarboukhris/parselibcpp/README.md

 All nodes in imported modules can be scoped from any other module file, as long as the 2 modules are included in the grammar project.

-### Str :
+### String Nodes :

-If you want to convert a non terminal node's value to str instead of catching a strucutre, the `s:` operator can be used to convert the node to a string.
+To convert a non terminal node's value to str instead of catching a strucutre, the `s:` operator can be used to convert the node to a string.
 ```javascript
 //...
 someHeader -> s:complexNodeToConvert theRestofit | '' //...